 Audley have included some truly characterful places to stay across all the islands, including the Inn at Mama’s Fish House on Maui, which has 13 rooms individually decorated in traditional Polynesian style, and Chalet Kilauea on Hawaii, which has just six rooms and is set amid lush rainforest just minutes from the entrance to Volcanoes National Park.

 Audley also recommend a range of excursions including night snorkelling with manta rays, the Waimea Canyon downhill bicycle ride, the Kalalau Trail guided walk and the Circle of Fire helicopter trip.
-They also suggest a seven night small ship cruise between Molokai and the Big island – an ideal way to explore the Hawaii archipelago.
+They also suggest a seven night small ship cruise between Molokaʻi and the island of Hawaiʻi – an ideal way to explore the Hawaii archipelago.

 The Deep South